 - its volume

 - intensity or duration

 - its character

 - the time

 - place and other circumstances in which it is emitted

 - how often it is emitted

 - or any prescribed factors

-- or it is prescribed to be unreasonable noise.27
+- or it is prescribed to be unreasonable noise.28

 The unreasonable noise provisions are applicable to all businesses including WEFs.
-Unreasonable noise (for industrial premises, residential premises and entertainment venues) is prescribed under the EP Regulations, which are expected to commence on 1 July 2021.
-Part 5.3 (Noise) of the EP Regulations contain a number of regulations that. refer to noise pollution.
-This includes Regulation 118 and Regulation 121 respectively prescribe unreasonable noise emitted from CIT premises.28 However, because wind turbines require wind to operate, a different noise measurement methodology is required.
-For this reason, Regulation 117 states that noise from wind turbines at WEFs is not to be taken into account when assessing unreasonable noise at CIT premises.29 The noise methodology prescribed for CIT premises and detailed in the Noise Protocol is not applicable to wind turbine noise, but it is applicable to any ancillary infrastructure at the WEF.
+Unreasonable noise (for industrial premises, residential premises and entertainment venues) is prescribed under the EP Regulations, which commenced on 1 July 2021.
+Part 5.3 (Noise) of the EP Regulations contain a number of regulations that refer to noise pollution.
+This includes Regulation 118 and Regulation 121 respectively, which prescribe unreasonable noise emitted from CIT premises.29 However, because wind turbines require wind to operate, a different noise measurement methodology is required.
+For this reason, Regulation 117 states that noise from wind turbines at WEFs is not to be taken into account when assessing unreasonable noise at CIT premises.30 The